acronis/go-cti/cti-spec/SPEC.md

 The specification defines the following two types of entities that can be represented by a CTI:

-1. Type - an extensible data type schema that expresses a domain object type.
+1. CTI type - an extensible domain type that carries a data schema and, optionally, traits schema and traits that control its behavior.
+   It can be used to define a base type (abstract type) or a concrete type (concrete type).
-2. Instance - a static data that conforms the parent data type schema and specifies its behavior.
+2. CTI instance - a static data that conforms the parent domain type schema and specifies its behavior.

-### Entity type schema language
+### CTI type schema language

-CTI specification is not bound to a specific data type language.
-Instead, it integrates with existing data type languages such as [JSON Schema](https://json-schema.org/) and [RAMLx](https://raml.org/) (covered by this specification), while providing additional capabilities and metadata on top of them.
+CTI type is not bound to a specific data type language.
+Instead, it integrates with existing data type languages such as [JSON Schema](https://json-schema.org/) and [RAMLx 1.0](#types-and-instances-definition-with-ramlx-10) (covered by this specification), while providing additional capabilities on top of them.
 For example, with CTI you can:

 1. Define inheritance relationship between types (not available in JSON Schema).
 2. Allow or disallow inheritance (sealed type) (not available in any language).
 3. Allow or disallow narrowing specific properties of the type (not available in any language).
-4. Express a relationship between objects by specifying a reference (not available in any language).
+4. Express a relationship between entities by specifying a reference (not available in any language).
 5. Define traits schema and traits that control specific behavior of the type (not available in JSON Schema).

 All examples in this specification use [JSON Schema Draft-7](https://json-schema.org/) as a data type language, unless stated otherwise.